 FMA + 12 Gage is a father and son rap duo who use their music to combat their mental health issues.
-The pair are made up of Matthew Bennett who is now 40 years old and Callum Gage Bennett who is 21.
+The pair is made up of Matthew Bennett who is now 40 years old and Callum Gage Bennett who is 21.
 Matthew was diagnosed with Asperger’s syndrome at the age of 36 and Callum was diagnosed with dyslexia at 16.
-They have been performing together for the past six years .
+They have been performing together for the past six years.

 ‘Being autistic is a very lonely experience – you see, hear and feel things differently to others, which makes it hard to connect with people.
 Autism’s Got Talent is a place where that loneliness did not exist.
 It was such a comfortable, understanding and welcoming environment.